rudi-c/rudi-c.github.io/_posts/2014-08-08-compiler-optimization-ii.md

 Static vs dynamic typing is a highly combustible topic that only requires a tiny spark to burst into a flame war. *Most of the time*, I can live with either.
 For example, I appreciate both C# and Python roughly equally.

 For Racket, my main point of comparison is with F# (I don't know Haskell and have too little experience with Scala), and I strongly prefer F# on this aspect.

 While writing my compiler, I had a particularly complex recursive function that dealt with reassigning variable to registers at the end of branches.
 Without helper functions, the overall structure looked like this:

-{% highlight rkt linenos %}
+{% highlight racket linenos %}
 (define (set-right var [seen (make-hash)])
   (define current-reg ...)
   (cond